 Fresh strawberries are required to make this a “sweetheart” of a dessert.
 To make the strawberry hearts, cut a notch into the top of the berry before slicing.
 Like this:

 You can substitute frozen strawberries.
 They just won’t have the heart. (pun intended!)
 I do not add sugar to the berries to keep the calorie and carb count lower.
 If berries are on the tart side, though, you might want to consider adding a couple of tablespoons of sugar to the sliced berries while waiting for the pastries to bake and cool.
 Using two layers of pudding mix helps to hold the pastry and strawberries together.
 I use chocolate discs for drizzling, but you can substitute about 1/3 cup of semisweet chocolate chips or dark chocolate chips.
 This was the first time I drizzled chocolate — move very quickly to keep lines thin and straight!
-Otherwise you’ll end up with a squiggle like these!
+Otherwise you’ll end up with a squiggle!

 Your sweetheart will think you spent hours on this spectacular treat!